bbmokhtari/django-translations/docs/reference/querysets.rst

    .. method:: translate_related(*fields)

-      Translate some relations of the :class:`TranslatableQuerySet`.
+      Translate some :class:`TranslatableQuerySet` relations.

-      Causes the relations of the :class:`TranslatableQuerySet` to be translated in the evaluation.
+      Causes the :class:`TranslatableQuerySet` relations to be
+      translated in the evaluation.

-      :param relations: The relations of the :class:`TranslatableQuerySet` to translate.
+      :param relations: The :class:`TranslatableQuerySet` relations
+          to translate.
       :type relations: list(str)
       :return: The :class:`TranslatableQuerySet` which the relations of will be translated.
       :rtype: TranslatableQuerySet
+      :raise TypeError: If the models of the relations are not :class:`~translations.models.Translatable`.
+      :raise ~django.core.exceptions.FieldDoesNotExist: If a relation is
+          pointing to the fields that don't exist.

-      To translate some relations of the :class:`TranslatableQuerySet`:
+      To translate some :class:`TranslatableQuerySet` relations:

       .. testsetup:: translate_related